Administrative Law or Judicial Review

 Postgraduate Diploma in Professional Legal Studies with Distinction (Ranked 1st in Class)

-Attorney at Law, New York
+2016; Admitted as Attorney of Law, New York

 2019; Called to the Bar of Ireland

 2020; Called to the Bar of England & Wales

 Emma is also a Door Tenant with Broadway House Chambers and has experience of appearing before Employment and Immigration Tribunals in England.

 Committee member of the Employment Lawyers Group NI